tom-odon/personal-site/_posts/2023-09-20-thoughts-on-resumes.markdown

 ### TL;DR:

 Construct your resume as though a hiring manager will read it.
 Answer the questions that you know they’re asking.
 Build a tailored resume for that role from a primary resume, which you’ve regularly maintained with a running record of your accomplishments.
-Quantify your impact in those accomplishments with numbers.
+Quantify your impact on those accomplishments with numbers.
 Maintain a network of industry connections to increase your chances of a referral.